j88moja-code/alx-low_level_programming/README.md

 # ALX LOW LEVEL PROGRAMMING

 ## About
-This repo contains source code for projects covered under ALX low level programming and Algorithm section which  as part of the ALX Software Engineering Programme.
+This repo contains source code for projects covered under ALX low level programming and Algorithm section which  is part of the ALX Software Engineering Programme.

 ## Contents